troydm/waymonad/README.md

 Waymonad is a Wayland compositor made with wlroots that aims to feel like [xmonad](https://github.com/xmonad/xmonad).

-This is a fork of Waymonad that hopes to get it working again.
-Hopefully we'll get it merged back into waymonad/waymonad eventually.
+This is a fork of Waymonad that will hopefully be merged back into https://github.com/waymonad/waymonad eventually.

 ## Communication channels